 In the past, the standard prescription and over the counter treatment for this condition was hydroquinone and it was believed to be the most effective and safest treatment for skin discoloration problems.
 However recent research has shown that there may be serious side effects associated with long term hydroquinone usage.

 The main problem with being able to purchase products containing hydroquinone, over the counter (even though they only actually contain 2% hydroquinone), is the lack of monitoring by a medical professional.
-Because even at this low strength level, there are concerns regarding long term usagae.
+Because even at this low strength level, there are concerns regarding long term usage.
 In fact hydroquinone has already been banned in many countries and its future use is currently under consideration by the FDA in the United States.

 As a result. many skin product manufacturers are now producing natural alternatives using ingredients such as kojic acid, licorice extract and arbutin; producing advanced skin lightening creams that are both effective and safe.